frankt716/cse-191-fall23/rec03.md

 - $`\textrm{FV}(P \implies Q) = \textrm{FV}(P) \cup \textrm{FV}(Q)`$
 - $`\textrm{FV}(\forall x.P) = \textrm{FV}(P) \setminus \{x\}`$
 - $`\textrm{FV}(\exists x.P) = \textrm{FV}(P) \setminus \{x\}`$

+> :warning: In this class, we adopt the convention that quantifiers bind more tightly (has higher precedence) than other logical symbols.
+> This is the opposite of the traditional convention in logic and programming language theory.
+> In some sources, quantifiers bind more loosely (has lower precedence) than other logical symbols.

 Ex.
 FV((∀x.x >= y) -> ∃z.x+y=z)